chauff/cse1500-web-transcripts/Lecture-security.md

 ### Broken authentication

-Recall that in order to establish *sessions*, cookies are used ([Lecture 7](Lecture-7.md)).
+Recall that in order to establish *sessions*, cookies are used ([previous lecture](Lecture-sessions.md)).
 A cookie stores a randomly generated user ID on the client, the remaining user information is stored on the server:

 ![Session](img/L8-sessions.png)